Overcoming Shame and Breaking the Cycle

 Learn to separate what you do from who you are.
 If you realize that your whole identity isn’t on the line when something you do doesn’t work out, you’ll be much freer to take risks.
 Even when your inner critic comes to the fore, you can keep your point of view.
 Ultimately, self-doubt shows up as a warning sign that it's time to reframe the situation.

 Forgiveness also means developing self-compassion and accepting yourself for who you are, rather than struggling to meet other people's expectations (real or imagined).
 Treat yourself with the same respect that you would treat someone you really care about.
+This is where self-compassion becomes one of the most powerful tools in your healing journey.
+Self-compassion is not self-pity.
+It is the practice of treating yourself with the same grace you would offer someone you love.

 6. Seek professional help